 You can also add alt text to your images, to describe what each image shows so that search engines can tell which search terms it’s relevant for.
 Most website builders offer you the option to add alt tags when you upload images, such as Wix’s straightforward editor:

 Alt text is another simple way to make your site attractive to the likes of Google, so that you can see it rise in the search results and ultimately get more clicks.

 At this point, you know all of the basics necessary to successfully sell makeup from home.
 It all starts with getting the proper legal footing, and from there you can get into the fun stuff, like customizing your product and promoting it online.

-To recap, here are all five steps:
+To recap, here are all seven steps:

 Top tips for selling makeup online